-2If T contains infinitely many theories, then an additional assumption that there is such a minimal element must be made.
+&lt;sup>2If T contains infinitely many theories, then an additional assumption that there is such a minimal element must be made.
 In that case, though, for T to contain at least one minimal element it suffices that every totally ordered subset of T has a lower bound in T. This follows, mutatis mutandis, from Zorn's lemma (Zorn 1935).
-For a subset A of a partially ordered set (B, \leq) , an element x of B is a lower bound of A just in case for all $a \in A$, $x \leq a$.
+For a subset A of a partially ordered set $(B, \leq)$ , an element x of B is a lower bound of A just in case for all $a \in A$ , $x \leq a$ .
 To have a lower bound means that for any subset of theories which are totally ordered with respect to fundamentality, there exists a theory t in T-and not necessarily in the subset-which is the most fundamental.
 Since the relevant ordering relation is irreflexive, t is actually more fundamental, rather than just no less fundamental, than those in the subset considered.

-a minimal element with respect to the relation.3 4 Well-foundedness results in the present case from the demand that "all priority claims terminate."
-(Schaffer 2009, 500) In other words, if from anywhere in the relevant set one starts asking the question whether there exists a theory which is relatively more fundamental than the one at hand, and then whether there exists a theory which is relatively more fundamental than that theory, etc, we must reach a negative answer within a finite number of steps.5
+the stipulation that the partial ordering of T be 'well-founded'.
+A binary relation which induces a partial order on its domain is well-founded just in case every non-empty subset of the domain has a minimal element with respect to the relation.
+Well-foundedness results in the present case from the demand that "all priority claims terminate."
+(Schaffer 2009, 500) In other words, if from anywhere in the relevant set one starts asking the question whether there exists a theory which is relatively more fundamental than the one at hand, and then whether there exists a theory which is relatively more fundamental than that theory, etc, we must reach a negative answer within a finite number of steps.

-My characterization of fundamentality differs from others prevalent in the literature.6 At least in the philosophical literature, fundamentality is usually understood in ontological or ideological terms rather than as a relation between theories.
+My characterization of fundamentality differs from others prevalent in the literature.
+At least in the philosophical literature, fundamentality is usually understood in ontological or ideological terms rather than as a relation between theories.
 More specifically, fundamentality typically gets explicated by relations of ontological dependence obtaining among objects or structures or by mereological relations of parthood or by relations of supervenience holding among properties or some combination of these, e.g. in that properties of objects which ontologically depend upon, or are mereological complexes of, more basal or simple objects supervene on the properties exemplified by the basal or simple objects.
 The relevant relations are then taken to induce a partial ordering on their domain.
 To take theories to be the primary target of considerations regarding fundamentality instead of the objects they describe and their properties reflects my conviction that in fundamental physics theories indeed (epistemically) precede their ontological commitments and that it is thus more fruitful to address the question at the level of theories.
 Of course, the fundamentality relations as they obtain among theories will entail relations of ontological dependence among the objects or structures they postulate and relations of supervenience among the properties they ascribe to these objects or structures.
 In fact, one would hope that judgments about the fundamentality of theories are precisely mirrored by judgments concerning other ways in which fundamentality is considered.
 In what follows, we will be concerned with the fundamentality of an entity-spacetime.
-An entity will be considered fundamental just in case one among the most fundamental theories entails that it exists.7
+An entity will be considered fundamental just in case one of the most fundamental theories entails that it exists (fundamentally, in case the theory has a stratified ontology).